net-daemon/docs/docs/api/api_configuration.md

 ```

-Inside the app the `the_light` setting is automatically provitioned to the `TheLight`property if provided in the class.
+Inside the app the `the_light` setting is automatically provisioned to the `TheLight` property if provided in the class.
 NetDaemon converts python style (used in Home Assistant) to c# style property names.
 You could use the name `the_light` for the property too.

 ```csharp